EmailEngine, an alternative for Nylas Email API

 From time to time, people who are looking for alternatives to their current email API vendor, usually Nylas, ask if EmailEngine could be a replacement.
 Both provide easier access to email accounts via an API.
 Is EmailEngine cheaper, maybe a more limited version of Nylas?

 Both EmailEngine and Nylas Email API allow HTTP API-based access to email accounts.
-You don't need to know anything about IMAP, SMTP, or MIME encodings.
+You don't need to know anything about IMAP, SMTP, MIME encodings, or email provider APIs.
 You only need to register email account credentials with the service, and you are good to go.
 List or search emails on the account, send emails on behalf of the user, or whatever exactly it is you want to achieve.

 Though seemingly similar, there are multiple differences between EmailEngine and Nylas Email API.